wp-plugins/robo-gallery/readme.txt

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor

+= How to change text below image in lightbox ? =

+In gallery setting you can select which text show below image in gallery lightbox.
+You can select Caption, Title or image Description as source for this field in gallery lightbox.

 = Do you have some limits for images amount in gallery? =

 No, we don't have any limits for amount of the images in gallery